 6 – Aviation Risk Management Training May Not Improve Performance

 Just because employees attend safety training does not mean that it will have any positive effect on safety performance.
-Unless the training program is above and beyond the standard, it will have little impact on safety performance.
-It will however, allow you to ‘check the box’ for safety training compliance.
+Unless the training program goes above and beyond the standard, it will have little impact on safety performance.
+It will, however, allow you to "check the box" for safety training compliance.

 So what are your priorities?
-If your aim is to actually improve aviation SMS performance, then choose your training course wisely, such as training with the following elements:
+If you aim to actually improve aviation SMS performance, then choose your training course wisely, such as training with the following elements:

 - Hands on;

 Most training does not fulfill these requirements, which is why most safety training will do little for improving safety performance.
 So don’t make the mistake of automatically assuming that safety training will improve performance in your program when – oftentimes – it, unfortunately, isn’t true.

 As mentioned earlier, in order to evaluate whether training is actually meeting your safety goals and objectives, then you need to monitor SMS performance activity before and after delivering the training.
 If your goal is to merely "check the box" for your "paper SMS," then don't worry about tracking SMS performance relating to training.
 Why am I saying this?

 Having a "paper SMS" is not always a bad thing.
 SMS purists may frown at me for saying this, but aviation is a commercial endeavor.
 Stakeholders are investing money and time into the operation.
 There will be times you only need to display "evidence" of an SMS without really having the labor pains of giving birth and the pains of raising your SMS baby.
 To satisfy short-term business goals, it makes complete sense to have the paper SMS without jeopardizing stakeholders' capital.